Donate $2 Towards this Article

 #2 Reach out for extra support

-Make an extra therapy appointment, plan more social events, reach out.
+Make an extra therapy appointment, plan more social events, and reach out.
 We don’t have to face this alone.

 Even if others can’t relate, that doesn’t mean they can’t be there for us.